godfrey-and-digital/PracticeRepo/README.md

 It is intended as a safe informal environment that everyone involved feels comfortable and not intimidated.
 Nothing is wrong, mistakes will not be judged and learning from trying and experimenting is encoraged.

+One of the main principles behind setting this repository up is to illustrate 'git flow' and how it works in the real world.